-Entertainment Assist advocates for mental health and wellbeing in the live and recorded performing arts and entertainment industry through liaison with peak bodies, employers, educators, peer-to-peer communications and its Ambassador program.
-Our advocacy takes the form of training in educational institutions, presentations in workplaces, employer awareness and transformation programs and communications in traditional and social media.
+Entertainment Assist champions for mental health and wellbeing in the live and recorded performing arts and entertainment industry through liaison with peak bodies, employers, educators, peer-to-peer communications and its Ambassador program.
+Our work is evidence based in the form of training in educational institutions, workplaces, presentations, employer awareness and transformation programs and communications in traditional and social media.

 Entertainment Assist works collaboratively with entertainment industry influencers to ensure resources are directed towards continued research, education, individual support and incorporation of appropriate mental health education and practices within industry educational institutions and workplaces.

 Our research is inspiring many industry initiatives that are working towards change.

 An example of an exciting employer-based initiative is The Arts Wellbeing Collective.
 The Arts Wellbeing Collective is an Arts Centre Melbourne initiative, delivered in partnership with Entertainment Assist.
 The Arts Wellbeing Collective is a resource for industry employers and comprises a consortium of Victorian arts and cultural organisations whose shared vision is to effect better mental health and wellbeing for Victorian arts workers in their workplaces.

 sleep disturbances contribute to a range of social and health problems including work related injuries, depression and anxiety, motor vehicle accidents and health conditions like diabetes and hypertension